SamD2021/lowell/README.md

 * **Planned next**

-  * `lowell inject uki` — modify initramfs and rebuild a UKI
+  * `lowell uki inject` — modify initramfs and rebuild a UKI
-  * `lowell build` — hermetic initramfs + UKI, using OCI-pinned inputs where it helps
+  * `lowell uki build` — hermetic initramfs + UKI, using OCI-pinned inputs where it helps

 ## Documentation